 Masonic Jewelry is worn by members of the craft to exemplify the feelings of universal brotherhood which Freemasonry both teaches and embraces across the world.

-Many new members of the fraternity see other brothers wearing Masonic Recognition pins, Masonic rings, Masonic cufflinks, a Masonic pocket watch and other Freemason jewelry and wonder where it was purchased and what the different Masonic symbols on it, mean.
+Many new members of the fraternity see other brothers wearing Masonic jewelry such as Masonic recognition pins, Masonic rings, Masonic cufflinks, a Masonic pocket watch and other variations of Freemason jewelry and wonder what the different Masonic symbols on it, mean.

 Q: Why do Freemasons wear Masonic craft-related jewelry?